 You can use any Windows 10 Pro or better Windows computer as the server.
 Since the server must be on all the time (to handle requests from the ShopClock clients), it can never hibernate or go to sleep.
 This makes laptops a very poor choice for a server.

 ShopClock uses Microsoft SQL Server Express as its network database.
 Use ShopClock to download and, after it has been installed, to configure SQL Server as the network database.
 We use a Named Instance of Microsoft SQL Server so that it won’t conflict with any other instances of SQL Server that may be installed.

 To setup the ShopClock Server, start by downloading and installing ShopClock.
 The Instructions for installing ShopClock are on the download page.
 When ShopClock is first opened it will default to Single Computer mode because the network database hasn't been installed yet.

 Start ShopClock and click on the gold padlock to open the admin window (remember, the password is the number 1).
 Click on the 14th tab at the bottom of the window to open the Network Setup page.

-Click on the link to visit our server download page.
-Download and install a copy the network data base.
+Click on the link to visit our server download page. follow the instructions on this page to download and install a copy the network data base.

-Click on the Edit Network server button, refresh the server list, select the server you are going to configure and click OK.
+Click on the Use Network Server button, refresh the server list, select the server you are going to configure and click OK.
 ShopClock will then configure the network base.

 Configure the firewall.
 Use Windows Firewall with Advanced Security to add three new inbound rules.
 You need to enter 3 new inbound exceptions: